The Re-Discovery Of 'To Fly, To Serve'

 Embedded within the BA Crest, ‘To fly.
 To serve’ was a sentiment that could have fantastic relevance and currency for a full-service airline.
 Defined correctly and interpreted in a contemporary way, it could provide traction against both established competitors and emergent, low-cost carriers.

-Equally important was gaining hearts and minds across the business, which meant defining exactly what was required for internal activation and implementation.
 ‘To fly, to serve’ needed to be “not just a slogan, but a promise” – a promise all BA employees needed to deliver and be measured against.
 We therefore developed a number of tools and processes to help engage the wider business.

 Internal employee retention and satisfaction levels hit a 10-year high, while less than 6 months into in-market implementation, YouGov’s BrandIndex survey showed that British Airways had overtaken Qantas, Singapore Airlines and Emirates on brand performance with consumers.